+Research has instead consistently shown that the cholesterol you eat has very little impact on the cholesterol levels in your blood stream.
 The reason for this is that your body makes much of its own cholesterol.
 Every day it produces between 1 and 2 grams all on its own (roughly the amount found in half a dozen eggs) .

 When you eat more cholesterol from foods like eggs, your body actually makes less of it.